GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 {{< /tab >}}
 {{< tab header="Terraform" >}}
 # Output statement provide values that are generated after creating
 # a resource.
-They are allowed because they are readonly and they
-# give users some important information such as URLs and IP addresses.
-# To keep it simple, they must be defined inline at the end of
+To keep it simple, they must be defined inline at the end of
 # a  sample, not in a separate `outputs.tf` file.

 output "domain_name_servers" {